-Relative Mode (\( \Delta REL \)
+Relative Mode (AREL)

-The capacitance / inductance of the test leads or fixtures may affect the measurements, especially with very small values.
+The capacitance/ inductance of the test leads or fixtures may affect the measurements, especially with very small values.
 After the test leads are connected, press the " $\Delta$ REL" button to set the current value to zero.
 "REL" is shown on the display, and the following measurements refer to this value.

-The test leads should be shorted in inductance measuring mode and open in capacitance measuring mode while pressing the "AREL" button.
+The test leads should be shorted in inductance measuring mode and open in capacitance mode while pressing the " $\Delta REL$ " button.

-Press "ΔREL" again to leave the Relative Mode.
+Press " $\Delta$ REL" again to leave the Relative Mode.

-Note: in Relative Mode, negative values are possible if the actual reading is below the recorded value.
-Like when you disconnect the test leads after zeroing them out.
+Note: in Relative Mode, negative values are possible, if the actual reading is below the recorded value, like when when you disconnect the test leads after zeroing them out.